renesas-rz/rzv2n_opencv_accelerator/README.md

 ## 5.1.
 OCA_Activate

 ### [Summary]
-Disable or enable DRP used for OpenCV process.
+Disable or enable DRP used for OpenCV.

 ### [Function name]
 OCA_Activate